Kingsford-Group/graphhic/README.md

 Codes for the manuscript "Improving Hi-C contact matrices using genome graphs".
 Here are the instructions for generating the graph-based Hi-C contact matrices and inferring sample genomes from genome graphs step by step.

+The bioRxiv manuscript is in https://www.biorxiv.org/content/10.1101/2023.11.08.566275v1.abstract.
+This work has been accepted in International Conference on Research in Computational Molecular Biology (RECOMB) 2024.

 ## Genome Graph Construction

 This step can be omitted if you already have a directed acyclic genome graph.
 To reproduce the genome graph created in our experiments,